For the past few years, video content has reigned supreme.

 Day 3: Buy Yourself Some New Toys

-Getting high-quality video and audio is product of using the right equipment.
+Getting high-quality video and audio is a product of using the right equipment.

 To get higher quality video, do the following: